rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: The 4 non isomorphic MIS of the 12-cycle graph

-The MIS in the 12-cycle digraph represents in fact all the ways one may write the number 12 as the sum of '2's and '3's.
+The MISs in the 12-cycle graph represent in fact all the ways one may write the number 12 as the circular sum of '2's and '3's.
 The first orbit corresponds to writing 6 times a '2', the second orbit corresponds to writing 4 times a '3'.
 The third and fourth orbit correspond to writing 2 times a '3' and 3 times a '2'.
 There are two non isomorphic ways to do this latter sum.
-Either separating the '3's by one or two '2's, or by none or 3 '2's (see Bisdorff & Marichal [ISOMIS-08]_ ).
+Either separating the '3's by one or two '2's, or by zero or three '2's (see Bisdorff & Marichal [ISOMIS-08]_ ).

 Links and appendices
 --------------------